lowRISC/opentitan/hw/ip/flash_ctrl/doc/index.md

 The same cycle the return data is posted a new command / address can be accepted.
 While the example shows flash reads completing in back to back cycles, this is typically not the case.

-## Controller Read
+### Controller Read

 Unlike host reads, controller reads are not as performance critical and do not have command / data pipeline requirements.
 Instead, the protocol controller will hold the read request and address lines until the done is seen.
 Once the done is seen, the controller then transitions to the next read operation.
-See expected waveform below.
+The expected waveform from the perspective of the physical controller is shown below.

 {{< wavejson >}}
 {signal: [